biodash/biodash.github.io/content/codeclub/S03E02_anova/index.md

 The purpose of today's session is more to give you practical experience with running and retrieving ANOVA analysis output, than teaching about the assumptions and background of the test itself.

-If you are looking for a good statistics test, I would recommend Dr. Kristin Mercer's [HCS 8887 Experimental Design](https://hcs.osu.edu/courses/hcs-8887).
+If you are looking for a good statistics class, I would recommend Dr. Kristin Mercer's [HCS 8887 Experimental Design](https://hcs.osu.edu/courses/hcs-8887).

 <br>